-Positive Impact - it could benefit an equality group Good Practice/Promotes Equality or improved relations Negative Impact - it could disadvantage an equality group Reason GENDER Women m.p.o.ou rollanding √ Affected staff group is made up of 96.3% female and 3.7% male, therefore proposals may affect females more.
-Men RACE White ✓ Affected staff group is made up of 94.5% White/British, therefore proposals are likely to affect White individuals.
-Asian No Asian individuals identified within affected group, therefore, proposals are unlikely to affect Asian individuals.
-African/Caribbean No African/Caribbean individuals identified within affected group, therefore, proposals are unlikely to affect African/Caribbean individuals.
-Other ethnic group Affected staff group is made up of 5.5% 'Other ethnic minority' therefore proposals may affect 'other ethnic minority' individuals.
-Mixed or multiple ethnic group No 'mixed or multiple ethnic group' individuals identified within affected group, therefore, proposals are unlikely to affect 'mixed or multiple ethnic group' individuals.
-DISABILITY Physical disability Affected staff group is made up of 0.5% disabled, therefore proposals are unlikely to strongly affect disabled people.
-Cordia do not currently hold records on types of disability as detailed left.
-Voluntary Sensory Impairment (sight, hearing,) ✓ Learning Disability Mental Health severance should be available to all affected staff equally.
-Disabled people may also find it more difficult to find alternative
+Positive Impact - it could benefit an equality group Good Practice/Promotes Equality or improved relations Negative Impact - it could disadvantage an equality group Reason Ethnicity White ✓ White individuals identified within affected group, although 54% have not disclosed their ethnicity.
+38% White/British, therefore proposals are likely to affect White individuals.
+Asian No Asian individual identified within affected group, although 54% have not disclosed their ethnicity.
+Proposals are unlikely to affect Asian individuals.
+African/Caribbean ✓ African/Caribbean individual identified within affected group, although 54% have not disclosed their ethnicity.
+2.56% African/Caribbean, therefore proposals are likely to affect African/Caribbean individuals.
+Other ethnic group ✓ 'Other ethnic group' individual identified within affected group, although 54% have not disclosed their ethnicity.
+2.56% 'Other ethnic group', therefore proposals are likely to affect 'other ethnic group' individuals.
+Mixed or multiple ethnic group ✓ 'Mixed or multiple ethnic group' individual identified within affected group, although 54% have not disclosed their ethnicity.
+2.56% 'Mixed or multiple ethnic group' therefore proposals are likely to affect 'mixed or multiple ethnic group' individuals.

-Issues Positive Impact - it could benefit an equality group Good Practice/Promotes Equality or improved relations Negative Impact - it could disadvantage an equality group employment if they choose to take a severance package.
-LGBT Lesbians, Gay Men, Bisexual, Transgender Cordia do not currently hold records on sexual orientation.
-No individuals within the affected staff group have declared to Cordia they consider themselves to be Transgender.
+Positive Impact - it could benefit an equality group Good Practice/Promotes Equality or improved relations Negative Impact - it could disadvantage an equality group Reason DISABILITY Physical disability Sensory Impairment (sight, hearing etc.) Learning Disability Mental Health √ √ Affected staff group is made up of 5.1% disabled, therefore proposals are unlikely to strongly affect disabled people.
+Voluntary severance should be available to all affected staff equally.
+SEXUAL ORIENTATION Issues Lesbians, Gay Men, Bisexual, Transgender No individuals within the affected staff group have declared to Cordia they consider themselves to be Lesbians, Gay Men, bisexual or Transgender, although 54% have not disclosed their LGBT.
 There are no negative impacts based on sexual orientation or transgender individuals.
-AGE Older People √ Affected staff group is made up of 51% over age 50, therefore proposals may affect 'older people'.
+AGE Older People ✓ Affected staff group is made up of 54% over age 50, therefore proposals may affect 'older people'.
 Cordia's voluntary severance and severance retirement packages differ between individuals under 50 and those over 50 - voluntary severance should be available to all affected staff equally.
 Older people may also find it more difficult to find alternative employment if they choose to take a severance package.

-Younger People Children ✓ Affected staff group is made up of 49% under age 50, therefore proposals may also affect 'younger people'.
+Positive Impact - it could benefit an equality group Good Practice/Promotes Equality or improved relations Negative Impact - it could disadvantage an equality group Reason Younger People √ Affected staff group is made up of 46% under age 50, therefore proposals may also affect 'younger people'.
 Cordia's voluntary severance and severance retirement packages differ between individuals under 50 and those over 50 - voluntary severance should be available to all affected staff equally.
-There will be no impact on children.
-RELIGION & Input Cordia do not currently hold records on or BELIEF прис belief.
-There are no negative impacts based on religion or belief.
-Other (e.g pregnancy/maternity, caring responsibilites) On average (based on last 12 months), 0.9% of the affected staff group have been on maternity leave.
+MARITAL / CIVIL STATUS Affected staff group is made up of 28 % Married 10.25 % Not married and not registered in a civil partnership 7.7% Not declared although 54% have not disclosed their marital / civil partnership status.
+Proposals are unlikely to impact on individuals in this affected group.
+RELIGION / BELIEF ~ Affected staff group is made up of 13 % Church of Scotland 2.5 % Christian 7.5% Roman Catholic Church 5.5 %Prefer not to disclose 17.5 % None, although 54% have not disclosed their religion and belief.
+Proposals are likely to have a positive affect on individuals based on religion / belief.
+PREGNANCY AND MATERNITY On average (based on last 12 months), 2.56%, of the affected staff group have been on maternity leave.
 Therefore, proposals could affect this staff group.